jmmartyn/jmmartyn.github.io/_pages/more-info.md

 My primary focus was federal policy for immigration reform.
 In collaboration with the U.S. Citizenship and Immigration Services (USCIS) and the White House Office of Science and Technology Policy, I led a successful effort to modernize the [O-1A visa](https://www.uscis.gov/working-in-the-united-states/temporary-workers/o-1-visa-individuals-with-extraordinary-ability-or-achievement) to better recognize junior scientists.
 Our recommended changes were adopted into the USCIS guidance in early January 2025.
 For details on this effort, see [our letter to USCIS](https://drive.google.com/file/d/1xazKByg60IfIagfiGiBTUINEFxeLB-ty/view), the agency’s subsequent [statement on policy guidance updates](https://www.uscis.gov/sites/default/files/document/policy-manual-updates/20250108-ExtraordinaryAbility.pdf), and the [updated guidance](https://www.uscis.gov/policy-manual/volume-2-part-m-chapter-4) in the USCIS policy manual.

-Alas, I’m not too optimistic about progress at the federal level for a while, so I’m more focused on state and local governance for now.
+Alas, I’m not too optimistic about near-term progress at the federal level, so I’m more interested on state and local governance for now.